asyncapi/website/pages/blog/2023-summary.md

 #### X/Twitter

-I don't have much to say regarding Twitter, but on the bright side, we gained almost 1K followers since 2022, and we currently have 4.4k overall followers.
+We gained almost 1K followers since 2022, and now have 4.4k overall followers.
 When it comes to website referrals via Twitter, we have seen a decline compared to last year, 2022

 <Figure
   src="/img/posts/2023-summary/referred-by-Twitter.webp"